django-tastypie/django-tastypie/docs/non_orm_data_sources.rst

             pass

 This represents a full, working, Riak-powered API endpoint.
-All REST-style actions (GET/POST/PUT/DELETE) all work correctly.
+All REST-style actions (GET/POST/PUT/DELETE) work correctly.
 The only shortcut taken in this example was skipping filter-abilty, as adding in the MapReduce bits would have decreased readability.